mpryahin/aws-ikev2-vpn/README.md

 - A DNS record.

 The EC2 Instance is initialised with a user-data script that pulls the main installation script via https protocol from this repository.
 To make sure the installation script is not malformed while in transit the user data-script validates it against the checksum that is passed as a terraform input variable.
-The setup script employs [Strongswan](https://www.strongswan.org/) the open source IPsec-based VPN server, and is based on the [GitHub - jawj/IKEv2-setup](https://github.com/jawj/IKEv2-setup) project with subtle modifications to suit a non-interactive installation mode and to support AWS DNS configuration.
+The setup script employs [Strongswan](https://www.strongswan.org/) the open source IPsec-based VPN server and is based on the [GitHub - jawj/IKEv2-setup](https://github.com/jawj/IKEv2-setup) project with subtle modifications to suit a non-interactive installation mode and to support AWS DNS configuration.

 ## Installation